Frequently Asked Questions about the Inca Trail

 Can children trek the Inca trail?

-Children who are used to doing lots of walking can trek the Inca Trail, although for their own enjoyment, we recommend an age limit of around 10 (although children as young as 7 have been known to complete the trek).
+Children who are used to doing lots of walking can trek the Inca Trail, although for their own enjoyment, we recommend an age limit of around 12 (although younger children have been known to complete the trek).
 If you want to trek as a family, please contact us so that we can discuss your children's fitness in more detail.

 How fit do I need to be to trek the Inca Trail?